rrobberobin/DatabaseExercises/README.md

-Creating a relational database: appending tables and rows by using SQL
+Creating a relational database using SQL.
+Appending tables and rows